Evanna Lynch: Just Beings podcast

-In August 2021, Lynch teamed up with award-winning psychologist and bestselling author, Dr. Melanie Joy, to launch a brand-new podcast called Just Beings.
-On the show, Lynch and Joy examine the common psychology that drives all harmful and unjust behaviors.
-Through conversations with changemakers, they explore how we can shift our thinking to create a more compassionate and just world for people, animals, and the planet — and improve our personal lives and relationships in the process.
+In August 2022, Lynch teamed up with psychologist and author, Dr. Melanie Joy, to launch a podcast called Just Beings.
+On the show, Lynch and Joy examine the common psychology that drives all harmful and unjust behaviours.
+Through conversations with changemakers, they explore how people can shift their thinking to create a more compassionate and just world for people, animals, and the planet — and improve their personal lives and relationships in the process.